KosinskiLab/mosaic/docs/index.rst

 **Date**: |today| **Version**: |release|

-|project| is a GUI application that aims to make 3D microscopy data to physical simulations.
+Mosaic is a software ecosystem that translates 3D electron microscope data into simulation-ready models of biomembranes.
+It unifies membrane segmentation, mesh generation, protein identification, and multi-scale simulation into a graphical user interface (GUI).

 .. grid:: 2